Lunar Orbiter program: Photographic subsystem

 A flight-spare Lunar Orbiter Photographic Subsystem is on display at the George Eastman Museum in Rochester, N.Y.

 Kodak created and constructed eight photographic subsystems for the Lunar Orbiter program, five of which were used in space missions of 1966 and 1967.
 The camera used two lenses to simultaneously expose a wide-angle and a high-resolution image on the same film.
 The wide-angle, medium resolution mode used an 80 mm F 2.8 Xenotar lens manufactured by Schneider Kreuznach of West Germany.
 The high-resolution mode used a 610 mm F 5.6 Panoramic lens manufactured by the Pacific Optical Company.
 The cameras exposed negatives on 65 mm Kodak Bimat film, which was then developed onboard using a semidry process.
-The subsystem's photomultiplier then scanned the images by a for transmission to Earth as analog video.
+The subsystem's photomultiplier then scanned the images for transmission to Earth as analog video.
 The receiving stations on Earth then transferred the video images back onto film, which was then shipped to Kodak in Rochester for final processing and printing.
 This system was adapted under permission of the NRO from the SAMOS E-1 reconnaissance camera, built by Kodak for a short-lived USAF near-realtime satellite imaging project.